themiscadiz/Assignment4/README.md

 <!-- Every README should start with an H1 -->
 # API_Assignment4 - Creating My Own API
 <!-- A one sentence description of the project or assignment -->
-This is a project is the process to understant how to create my own API for a simple voting system.
-The person would click over their favorite animal, and after clicked over the image, the website would show how many clicks that animal recieve before.
+This is a project is the process to understand how to create my own API for a simple voting system.
+The person would vote for an animal by clicking on the image, and the website shows how many votes that animal has.

-In this website, I am only putting only one option of voting for a specific cat.
-The idea is to have a voting system were the person choose an animal and then were tell them how many votes has each animal.
+For now, there is only one option, the cat.

 ![img1](https://github.com/themiscadiz/Assignment4/blob/master/Images/16.png)